Commencement Ceremony: Day-Of Guide

-Camera and video equipment are allowed as long as they do not create a distraction for other guests.
+Camera and video equipment are allowed as long as they do not distract other guests.
 Tripods are not allowed in the Commencement venue.
-An independent professional photographer will be taking pictures of each graduate as they receive their degree.
+An independent professional photographer will take pictures of each graduate as they receive their degree.
 Photos will be available for purchase a few weeks following Commencement.

 Conferring of Degrees